 The UNC History Undergraduate Association (HUA) is a student-run organization for undergraduate History majors, minors, and those just interested in the subject of History.
 The group hosts events that foster a critical and active engagement with historical studies beyond the classroom.
 The HUA also provides a network for students who care about history on and off campus.
 Last but not least, its members can provide mentoring about how to succeed at Carolina and—working in conjunction with the History department’s Career Mentor Coalition—what comes next after graduation.

-Questions about the History Undergraduate Association can be directed to the Direct of Undergraduate Studies, Brett Whalen (firstname.lastname@example.org).
+Questions about the History Undergraduate Association can be directed to the Direct of Undergraduate Studies, Katherine Turk (firstname.lastname@example.org).

 Our undergraduates are consistently publishing their work in academic journals.
 One opportunity for publishing is Traces, which features the work of UNC graduate and undergraduate students.
 Traces publishes original research by UNC students, book and film reviews, and essays on the historical profession.

 For a list of other journals that publish undergraduate essays, click here.

 For a list of recent publications by undergraduates, click here.

 According to the UNC Study Abroad Office, the department of History ranks among the top departments on campus in terms of the number of its majors that study abroad.
 Through the competitive Boyatt awards, the department helps to defray the costs of studying abroad for some of its majors.
 History faculty commonly participate popular in study abroad programs, such as Honors London, and act as advisors for students with funding that allows them to do research abroad, such as the Robinson Honors Fellowships.
 If you need academic advising related to studying abroad, contact our departmental adviser, Matt Andrews (email@example.com).

 Click here to hear about some History students’ experiences abroad.